TestProjects-Sigma/music_indexer/README.md

 - Auto-selection decisions and reasoning
 - File copy operations and any failures
 - Match quality statistics and performance metrics
+- Backup and restore operations with detailed success/failure information

 ## License